rameezk/blog-old/content/pages/uses/index.md

 - I use a single (more than one is far too distracting) [4K monitor](https://www.dell.com/za/enterprise/p/dell-u2720q-monitor/pd) with a single USB-C thunderbolt 3 cable to minimize cable clutter.
 - I use a [Logitech M705 Marathon Mouse](https://www.logitech.com/en-za/product/marathon-mouse-m705) because I hate buying batteries.
 - I use a (CM Storm Quick Fire Rapid I)[https://www.coolermaster.com/catalog/peripheral/keyboards/quick-fire-rapid-i/] mechanical keyboard with blue keys to annoy my wife.
 The true beauty of a mechanical keyboard is that even if you not doing much, it sounds like you're doing a lot!

+# Software + Other Stuff

+- I use [1Password](https://1password.com) for my passwords and secure notes.
+- I use [Authy](https://authy.com/) for 2FA.
+- I use my own VPN server using [Algo](https://github.com/trailofbits/algo) on DigitalOcean and AWS.